- What is a backdoor?

 - Don’t use your work device for personal internet activity.
 Even if you don’t visit high-risk websites, it’s easy to accidentally click on a malicious ad or a phishing link, triggering a malware download.
 A work device, like a personal computer or phone, could be a hacker’s access point to the entire company, so it’s your responsibility to protect it.

 - Report any unusual or suspicious incidents.
-Is your device acting strangely?
-Have you received a suspicious email?
-It might be nothing, or it might be a hacker trying to launch an attack.
-Report potential red flags to superiors within your organization; if the company has a security team or specialist, contact them directly.
-Something that might seem insignificant to you could be a known intrusion indicator.
+If your device is acting strangely or you’ve received a suspicious email, report these potential red flags to superiors within your organization.
+If the company has a security team or specialist, contact them directly.

 - Use a VPN, especially while traveling.
 Remote work is increasingly common, but connecting to public Wi-Fi in a local cafe, on a train, or in a hotel could be risky.
 These hotspots are often the hunting grounds of hackers, so use a VPN on your work device to keep your online activity private.